Twigzie/Fantality-Lost-Merchants-Ext/README.md

 >***NOTE: THIS REQUIRES YOU TO ENABLE DEVELOPER MODE FOR EXTENSIONS VIA YOUR BROWSER***

-Step 1) Open the extentions tab for your browser
+Step 1) Open the extensions tab for your browser
 ![](https://github.com/Twigzie/Fantality-Lost-Merchants-Ext/blob/main/images/step_1.PNG)

 Step 2) Enable developer mode via your browser